simpeter/apd/docs/lab1.md

 ### Detailed Instructions

 (Note: Please use the Utah cluster for this assignment.)
-Instantiate the `cse453repo` profile with 3 servers in `passthru` mode for the experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
+Instantiate the `cse453repo` profile for lab 1 and deploy DeathStarBench on all machines, running the hotel reservation workload.
 Check the [`resource availability`](https://www.cloudlab.us/resinfo.php) page first and select the node type with enough available machines (minimum 4).
 These machine types are known to work: Utah: c6525-25g, c6525-100g; APT: r320; Wisconsin: c220g2, c220g1.